scheott/otto-repo/README.md

 # otto-repo

-My name is Otto and I am a student at the University of Minnesota Twin Cities This repository is just a few school and personal projects
+This unorganized Repo is a jumble of smaller projects that I've Done